lightAxis/translotator/README.md

 Lightweight C++ header-only template library for translation, rotation and homogeneous transformation.
 Requires C++17 or Later.
 No dependencies with other libraries and stl.

+More detailed information is available at [[translotator MkDocs Page](https://lightaxis.github.io/translotator/)]

 ## Features

 - Translation, Rotation, Homogeneous Transformation